Theodor-Springmann-Stiftung/kgpz_web/techstack.md

 - Restart

 ## File Inaccurancies:
 - No canonical names for Actors, can use GND for most of them
+    - Done, we can sort by akteur@id
 - URL values YYYY/ST and YYYY/ST/P and YYYY/ST/Beilage/P?
 Are they unique?
+    - Yes, they are unique
 - Which names of places should be used?
 Example: Mitau, Jelgava, Jelgava (Mitau), Mitau (Jelgava)
+    - Historical names
 - Titel der Werke: not saved yet
 - Kurzzitat: KGPZ St. 2, 14 Januar 1774 ?
     - Besser: KGPZ 2/1774, 14.
 Januar
+    - Done
 - Navigation: Galerie / Durchklicken??
 - Weniger Kästen / Volle Seitenbreite ausnutzen
     - Horizontale Jahresnavigation durch vertikale ersetzen, so wie in der Einzelansicht
-- Was ist "Link auf seite teilen"? -> Permalink
+- Was ist "Link auf seite teilen"?
+    - Permalink

 ## Überarbeiten
 - Sekundärüberlieferung in Stück/Beitrag